Sid Meier's Civilization V - Review

 Expansion Packs

-With so many methods of winning, along with the numerous nations you could play as, it seems like the variety would be endlessly satisfying.
-However,Civilization V focuses on some methods of victory more than others, and further complicates things with its expansion packs when it adds the benefits of spies, religions, and a world congress to the mix.
+With so many methods of winning, along with the numerous nations you could play as it seems like the variety would be endlessly satisfying.
+However, Civilization V focuses on some methods of victory more than others and further complicates things with its expansion packs when it adds the benefits of spies, religions, and a world congress to the mix.
 I tend to feel that these new mechanics don't add as much to the game as the developers intended, and only further complicates an already dense game.
-The combination of the Brave New World and Gods & Kings expansions bring with them a multitude of changes:
+The combination of the Brave New World and Gods & Kings expansions brings with them a multitude of changes:

-• Some of the culture trees are replaced
+Some of the culture trees are replaced

-• Benefits of wonders are removed
+Benefits of Wonders are removed

-• New wonders are created
+New wonders are created

-• The technology tree is broken up more
+The technology tree is broken up more

-• New mechanics are added to balance out the gameplay
+New mechanics are added to balance out the gameplay

 One of the new mechanics is the espionage mechanic.
 You can plant spies in other nations to steal technology or information and further progress your civilization in the race to the finish line.
 As cool as that sounds, there's very little control over what to do with your spies, as is typical of Civilization V, and it really is little more than a waiting-game mechanic.
 I often forgot about it entirely until a notification popped up that I had something new from my spy.

 There's also the religion resource that's been added.
 Now, you can construct buildings and control territory that adds religious value to your nation, which accumulates religious points.
 These points can be used to purchase units or further improve the religious faith and add benefits to your nation.
 If your religion is spread throughout the world and enough followers believe in it, it can help gain you a cultural victory in the game.
 It works in theory, but in my experience, it barely added anything to the gameplay and just made me have to pay attention to one more resource.
-Pretty much the same can be said about the tourism resource nonsense, so lets just skip it.
+Pretty much the same can be said about the tourism resource nonsense, so let’s just skip it.

 Actually Playing the Game

 So, you might be wondering what you're actually doing in Civilization V. What it really comes down to is that it's a resource management game.
-It calls itself turn-based strategy, but that's not the whole story.
+It calls itself a turn-based strategy, but that's not the whole story.
 While it's true that turns progress time in the game, and there are various strategies to follow, the core of the game is managing your resources.
 This can be science, culture, gold, religion, political alliances, whatever.
 You also have to concern yourself with the happiness of your people, the population growth, income, etc. There's a long list of details that you need to track to optimize your efficiency and you have to manage these things to make sure your civilization will make it to the end first as best you can.
 Notice how I didn't say military?
 There's a reason.

 There is no military resource in Civilization V. You have military units that cost gold to maintain, and you can use them to destroy cities and declare war.
 Despite how the various cinematic cut-scenes of the game indicate that using a military should be a strong tactic, and despite the fact that many civilizations get military bonuses, such as special units, it is probably the least effective method of winning.
 After my initial victory as the Russians, I soon realized how much Civilization V actually hinders your military, in comparison to everything else.
 The more cities you control, the more unhappy your people get, especially if you have claimed another city from an enemy.
 If you annex too many cities, you're seen as a warmonger and are given a penalty.
 It's like the game is punishing you for using a military strategy.

-You can see how military is hindered in the other systems as well.
+You can see how the military is hindered in the other systems as well.
 For instance, the technology tree has numerous branches that contain different buildings and benefits, but the ones that contain the biggest technological leaps in military improvements do not share as many benefits.
 This means that, if you want a strong military, you have to forgo everything else, which is a bummer, considering the fact that I want to have all the things when I play Civilization V!
 I want to have a lot of wonders, an advanced civilization, and the ability to crush another nation if they look at me funny.
 I don't want one that is culturally advanced but is constantly begging for peace treaties because I don't have anything to defend myself.

 Part of the reason I want a military is for the sake of keeping the game interesting too.
 So much time passes in Civilization, both in real life and game time, that I started wars just to make the game feel like something was actually happening.
 When all you're doing is looking at spreadsheets, optimizing your resources, and clicking the Next Turn button, the game gets dull.
 Why wouldn't you do what I did and just suddenly declare war on Queen Elizabeth I?
 Well, unfortunately, even if you do, the warring part can be tedious too.
 It takes a long time for your units to travel the world, or get the technology necessary to travel to the cities and lay siege to them; not to mention the fact that the AI opponents are very proficient at destroying your units, further stretching out the fight.
 This leads me to my biggest gripe and why I've called it quits.